-1. SCDOT releases RFP for Industry Review

-- 2. SCDOT accepts Non-confidential Questions and conducts Open-Forum Meeting with Proposers to clarify/revise RFP - 3.
-SCDOT releases Final RFP - 4.
-SCDOT holds optional Confidential/Conceptual ATC Meetings with Proposers - 5.
-SCDOT accepts Non-Confidential Questions to clarify/revise the Final RFP - 6.
-Proposers submit Formal Alternative Technical Concepts (FATC) for initial review and Confidential Questions - 7.
-SCDOT responds to FATCs after initial review - 8.
-SCDOT holds One-on-One FATC Meeting - 9.
-Proposers submit FATCs in its final form and any additional Confidential Questions - 10.
-SCDOT approves/disapproves Formal ATCs and answers any additional Confidential Questions - 11.
-SCDOT accepts Confidential/Non-Confidential Questions - 12.
+- 1. SCDOT releases RFP for Industry Reviews #1, #2, and #3 - 2.
+SCDOT accepts Non-confidential Questions and conducts Open-Forum Meetings with Proposers to clarify/revise RFP - 3.
+Proposers submit Conceptual Alternative Technical Concepts (CATC) - 4.
+SCDOT releases Final RFP - 5.
+Proposers submit Preliminary Alternative Technical Concepts (ATC) and Confidential Questions - 6.
+SCDOT conducts Confidential One-on-One Meetings with Proposers to discuss Preliminary ATCs and Confidential Questions - 7.
+SCDOT accepts Non-confidential Questions and conducts Open-Forum Meetings with all Proposers, if necessary - 8.
+Proposers submit Formal ATCs and any additional Confidential Questions - 9.
+SCDOT conducts Confidential One-on-One Meetings with Proposers to discuss Formal ATCs and additional Confidential Questions, if necessary - 10.
+SCDOT accepts Non-confidential Questions and conducts Open-Forum Meetings with all Proposers, if necessary - 11.
+SCDOT approves/disapproves Formal ATCs - 12.
 Proposers submit Proposals - 13.
 SCDOT evaluates Proposals - 14.
-SCDOT conducts Bid Opening, recommends, and selects a Contractor
+SCDOT conducts Bid Opening, recommends, and selects a Contractor needs of the procurement process.
+The following paragraphs provide information detailing various steps of the procurement.

 These steps will follow the Milestone Schedule in Section 8.
-SCDOT reserves the right to make changes to the above steps and Milestone Schedule as appropriate to meet the needs of the procurement process.
-The following paragraphs provide information detailing various steps of the procurement.
+SCDOT reserves the right to make changes to the above steps and Milestone Schedule as appropriate to meet the